reverend-billy/lunar-floyd/README.md

 ## Directory structure

 The C source and header files are in the `Src` directory.
-Code for each XMC dev board is located in its respective subdirectory under `Boards`.
-More generic code for each XMC micro series is located in its respective subdirectory under `Devices`.
+Code for each XMC dev board is located in its respective subdirectory under `Src/Boards`.
+Code shared across all XMC micros is located in the top-level `Src` directory and the `Infineon/XMC` directory under `Src/Devices`.
+Think of this common code as a HAL that wraps the underlying board-specific implementations.

 ```
 lunar-core